 Instead of making up the shortfall against your invoice, this type of GAP insurance makes up the difference to the actual cost of a new, identical replacement model.
 This may be higher or lower than the original invoice cost.

 Unlike return to invoice GAP insurance this version of cover is for any shortfall between the write-off valuation and the car’s value when you bought it – so it’s more applicable to second hand cars.

 As the name suggests, this type of GAP insurance aims to cover outstanding loan amounts if you write-off your car.
 It’s not necessarily tied into your car’s actual purchase value, but the amount you borrowed when buying it.

 Getting the best GAP insurance deal

 To research buying GAP insurance, you should use the same methods as for any other insurance.
-This typically means checking a range of online and telephone insurance brokers for quotes and cover details, before picking the product that suits you best.
+This typically means checking a range of online comparison sites and directly contacting insurance brokers for quotes and cover details, before picking the product that suits you best.

 Be alert to car dealers including GAP insurance premiums in car finance quotes too, as their rates are likely to be much higher than those you can get elsewhere.